Skip to main content

 SQL builder API

-The SQL builder API provides tools to represent SQL expressions with Go code.
-This gives you some additional advantages over regular string queries:
+The SQL builder API provides tools to represent SQL expressions with Go code, which gives you some additional advantages over regular string queries:

 Using the agnostic data API or the SQL API depends on the specific needs of your application.